holepunchto/dht-rpc/README.md

 Boolean indicated if your node is behind a firewall.

-This is auto detected by having other node's trying to do a PING to you without you contacting them first.
+This is auto detected by having other nodes trying to do a PING to you without you contacting them first.

 #### `const addr = node.address()`